top of page

 An ancient technique of sealing pottery with a fermented brew.

 Originating in eastern Europe this method has reaches back to neolithic pottery were traces of milk lipids have been found on the surface of ceramic shards.
-Today this method has evolved into an aesthetic activity; Obvara firing creates amazing volcanic type surfaces!
+Today this method has evolved into an aesthetic activity; Also known as Obvara firing, this creates amazing volcanic type surfaces!

 Patricia's rural studio is located on the edge of a village called Lisnagunogue which translates as "Fort of the churns" referencing its ancient origins as a bronze age dairy settlement.
 This tradition continues today with many of the local farms still milking cattle.